 It’s no secret that when there is strong, healthy parent-teacher communication, students reap the rewards.
 In fact, studies show that parental involvement can lead to students earning higher grades, attending school more regularly, and participating regularly.
 Studies have also confirmed that strong parent-teacher partnerships foster higher educational aspirations and give rise to more motivated students (Barton, 2003).*

 While communicating with parents can feel daunting on top of everything else you have on your plate, these relationships are invaluable for parents, teachers, and students.
-Here are some tried-and-true strategies from the TpT community on how to communicate with caregivers.
+Here are some tried-and-true strategies on how to communicate with caregivers.